 Fauci became a household name amid the coronavirus pandemic.
 Fauci has repeatedly advocated for Americans to continue social distancing practices in order to prevent spreading the virus and advocated for widespread testing.

 Fauci’s wife is also in the medical field, though she is not in the spotlight as much as her husband.
 Grady works as a nurse-bioethicist at the National Institutes of Health.
 They have three daughters together.

 Grady says she has to remind her husband to take care of his own health.
 Fauci has been working 20-hour days since the pandemic began.
 Grady told CNBC, “I try to get him to rest, to drink water, to eat well, to sleep, and to be selective about what he agrees to and say no to some things.”

-1. Christine Grady Worked With AIDS Patients Early On In Her Career
+1. Grady Worked With AIDS Patients Early on in Her Career

 In the book, Grady detailed the research that had been done up to that point and discussed the ethics of using human subjects to develop a potential vaccine.

 Grady’s expertise and interest in the ethical issues involved with patient care influenced her career path.
 She has served as the Chief of the Department of Bioethics at the National Institutes of Health Clinical Center since 2012, according to her LinkedIn profile.
 Grady began serving as the acting chief in September 2011 and had been the deputy director of the department since 1996.